David Platt (Coronation Street): Storylines

 In 2019, Shona's now 18-year-old son Clayton faces the possibility of being transferred to an open prison in Liverpool as his safety is being jeopardised at Highfield Prison, with injuries as proof.
 David is unhappy, as there is a chance of him visiting Weatherfield on the weekends.
 Clayton's father, Dane, was trying to get his son transferred before his untimely death from a drug overdose.
 Shona decided to attend her ex-partner Dane's funeral, but lied to David of her whereabouts.
 Clayton was unhappy to see Shona there as he wished she had died instead of Dane.
 The funeral turned out to be a breakout plot devised by Clayton's stepbrother Macca, with thugs posing as undertakers cutting Clayton's handcuffs with bolt cutters and he runs away.
 Shona is arrested for helping him escape but denies having a role in his escape plot and she is released from custody shortly afterwards.

 In July 2019, David is framed for stealing Audrey's money and is sentenced to four months in prison, while Nick, the person who really stole the money, is sentenced to 2 years imprisonment but receives a suspended sentence.

 In October 2019, David is due to be released in a few weeks, in the lead up to his release he befriends a prisoner named Abe.
 Shortly after he goes to take his medication in the medical wing, to the horror of David, he sees Josh.
 Abe tells David that a person named Tez is planning a prison riot where they will go and kill Josh.
 David wants no involvement in this.
 During the riot, David stays in his cell but then Josh gets forced into the cell by Abe where he tells David to stab Josh.
 He refuses.
 The riot is seen by Shona, Sarah, and Max on the news.
 David and Josh leave the cell and Josh kicks Tez to slow them down, (who wants Josh dead).
 They make it into a room and barricade the door.
 David then says that he only saved Josh for him to suffer.
 Josh then starts taunting David, after that it isn't known if David stabbed Josh or not.
 David later manages to ring Shona via mobile phone to tell her what happened, she asks whether he stabbed Josh or not but doesn't answer.
 But is later visited in and tells Shona he didn't do it.

 In January 2020, David arrived at Josh's court date after receiving a letter asking him to testify as Josh pleaded not guilty.
 David almost dropped it because Shona was his main priority, but David was convinced by Gail and went to testify.
 David was left worried after what Josh's solicitor said.
-Later, his solicitor Imran Habeeb visits David in the hospital, notifying him that Josh was found guilty of raping him and other people and that he received a sentence of 15 years.
-David was left shocked and relieved.
+Later, his solicitor Imran Habeeb visits David in the hospital, notifying him that Josh was found guilty of raping him and other people and that he received a prison sentence of 15 years.
+David was left relieved.